IbrahimPatel-63/Moooi-Website/README.md

 ## 📝 Note

-**This project is made for <u>educational purpose only.</u> All rights to the original Crunchyroll content belong to their respective owners**
+**This project is made for <u>educational purpose only.</u> All rights to the original Moooi content belong to their respective owners**